ministryofjustice/moj-frontend/docs/service-patterns/appointment.md

 - I need reassurance that the appointment will run on time.
 - I need to know that I can bring another person to the appointment who can speak on my behalf.

-### User needs for managing appointments
+### User needs for people acting on behalf of others

 #### More common

-For people acting on behalf of users:

 - I need to information or reminders about the appointment.
 - I need to be able to book or reschedule an appointment on behalf of someone else.